laiaalcala/FDP_Laia_Alcala/README.md

 ## Scripts
 - Model.stan : Stan implementation of the Bayesian non parametric model
+- Monet-sim: Monet data simulation function
-- monet-sim-run.R : Data simulation with 1000 genes and 10 TF using the Monet package
+- monet-sim-run.R : Application of the data simulation function with 1000 genes and 10 TF using the Monet package
 - comparison.R : Statictical analysis and comparison of the processed and simulated datasets

 ## Figures